mdsufz/MuDoGeR/Manual_MuDoGeR.md

 EA_ERX4593011   /path/to/EA_ERX4593011/raw_reads_2.fastq
 ```

-## 1.a: Raw Read Quality Control
+### 1.a: Raw Read Quality Control
 For quality control, MuDoGeR uses the implementation present in [metaWRAP](https://github.com/bxlab/metaWRAP).
-The quality controled procedure currently applied is to trimm raw reads based on adapted content and PHRED scored with the default setting of Trim-galore.
+The quality control procedure currently applied is to trim raw reads based on adapted content and PHRED scored with the default setting of Trim-galore.
 Future updates will allow the option to remove host contamination using different databases.

 The output directory of the read quality control module (***sample_name/qc***) contains: